 Peter Katz, the county’s planning director, has resigned after five months on the job, the Arlington Mercury has learned.
-Katz, a nationally known figure for his work in "New Urbanism," took the job last October after a stint as the director for smart growth and urban planning in Sarasota County, Fla.
+Katz, a nationally known figure for his work in "New Urbanism," after a stint as the director for smart growth and urban planning in Sarasota County, Fla.

 In a statement today, Robert Brosnan, director of the Department of Community Planning, Housing and Development, said, “Peter and we have come to a mutual agreement that his passion and energies are better suited to consulting than to staff work.
 Though we both worked hard to make it work, it just ultimately wasn’t the right fit, which we regret.